informaticaucm-TPI/2425-Lemmings/enunciados/practica1/practica1_en.md

 <!-- TOC --><a name="control-de-copias"></a>
 ## Plagiarism

 For each of the TP assigmments, all the submissions from all the different TP groups will be checked using anti-plagiarism software, firstly by comparing them all pairwise and secondly, by searching to see if any of their code is copied from other sources on the Internet.
-Any plagiarism detected will be reported to the \emph{Comité de Actuación ante Copias} which, after interviewing the student or students in question, will decide whether further action is appropriate.
+Any plagiarism detected will be reported to the *Comité de Actuación ante Copias* which, after interviewing the student or students in question, will decide whether further action is appropriate.
 This may include the opening of disciplinary proceedings with the relevant university authority (*Inspección de Servicios*).

 <!-- TOC --><a name="1-descripción-de-la-práctica"></a>
 # 1. Description of the assignment